djheery/djheery/README.md

 - 👋 Hi, I’m @djheery
 - 👀 I’m interested in music & programming
-- 🌱 I’m buiding a music practice app
+- 🌱 I’m buiding a music practice app, training to run a marathon, and undertaking a masters in Computer Science
 - 💞️ I’m looking to collaborate on nothing currently
 - 📫 How to reach me - email